-Recruiting Pacific and Timor-Leste workers through the Pacific Australia Labour Mobility (PALM) scheme may be a good solution if you can't find enough local labour.
+Recruiting Pacific and Timor-Leste workers through the Pacific Australia Labour Mobility (PALM) scheme may be a good solution for businesses who can't find enough local labour.

-There are 35,494 (as at 31 January 2023) PALM scheme workers in Australia.
 The PALM scheme is an uncapped, demand-driven program available to fill workforce shortages in most sectors.

-There are PALM scheme workers in all states and territories in many sectors, including agriculture, meat processing, care/aged care, hospitality, tourism and light manufacturing.
+There are PALM scheme workers in all states and territories in many sectors including agriculture, meat processing, care/aged care, hospitality, tourism and light manufacturing.
 Labour market testing is required to ensure Australian workers are not available and to protect Australian jobs.

-PALM scheme employers have reported that Pacific and Timorese workers are reliable, hardworking, kind and professional.
-An ABARE survey found the productivity of PALM seasonal workers was, on average 20 per cent higher than that of working holiday makers in the horticulture industry.
+PALM scheme employers have reported Pacific and Timorese workers to be reliable, hardworking, kind and professional.
+An ABARE survey found the productivity of PALM scheme short-term workers was, on average 20% higher than that of working holiday makers in the horticulture industry.